Upland South: Distinct from neighboring regions

 The Deep South is generally associated historically with cotton production.
 By 1850, the term "Cotton States" was in common use, and the differences between the Deep South (lower) and Upland South (upper) were recognized.
 A key difference was the Deep South's plantation-style cash crop agriculture (mainly cotton, rice and sugar), using African American slaves working large farms while plantation owners tended to live in towns and cities.
 This system of plantation farming was originally developed in the West Indies and introduced to the United States in South Carolina and Louisiana, from where it spread throughout the Deep South, although there were local exceptions wherever conditions did not support the system.
 The sharp division between town and country, the intensive use of a few cash crops, and the high proportion of slaves, all differed from the Upland South.

-Virginia and its surrounding region stand out as different from both the Upland South and the Deep South.
-Its history predates the West Indian plantation model, and while tobacco was a cash crop from the start, and African slaves were widely used, Virginia did not share many of the Deep South's characteristics, such as the early proliferation of towns and cities.
+Virginia and the surrounding Tidewater region stand out as different from both the Upland South and the Deep South.
+Its history of slavery predates the West Indian plantation model, relying on tobacco as a cash crop from the start.
+Tidewater had few urban centers, instead establishing multiple markets along tributaries.
+Cotton and rice operations were large and factory-like, while tobacco profits hinged on skilled, careful, and efficient labor units.